Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: METHODOLOGY

+This leads to an enhanced spatial reach for two-photon interactions at the LHC and reflects the broader kinematic coverage of photon-induced processes in high-energy heavy-ion collisions.

-At RHIC, gold nuclei are accelerated to \(\sqrt{s_{NN}} = 200~\mathrm{GeV}\), corresponding to a Lorentz factor \(\gamma = 106.6\).
-Using the Woods–Saxon parameters quoted above together with Eq.~\eqref{eq:photon_flux}, we evaluate the photon flux \(n(\omega,r)\) as a function of the impact parameter \(r\) and photon energy \(\omega\) in the nuclear rest frame; the result is shown in Fig.~\ref{fig:photon_flux_woodssaxon}.
-As expected, the flux falls off almost exponentially with increasing \(\omega\).
+Using the Woods–Saxon parameters quoted above together with Eq.~\eqref{eq:photon_flux}, we evaluate the photon flux \(n(\omega, r_{\perp})\) as a function of the transverse distance \(r_{\perp}\) from the nuclear center (impact parameter) and the photon energy \(\omega\) in the nuclear rest frame.
+The resulting two-dimensional distributions are shown in Fig.~\ref{fig:au_photonflux} for RHIC and Fig.~\ref{fig:pb_photonflux} for LHC.
+As expected, the photon flux decreases with increasing $\omega$, following approximately a bremsstrahlung-like power-law behavior (roughly $\propto 1/\omega$).